 - 2-3 tablespoons olive or canola oil for frying

 - In a bowl, combine the diced fresh and smoked salmon.

 - Place the bread and parsley leaves in a small food processor and pulse to make parsley bread crumbs.

 - Transfer bread crumbs to the salmon and lightly fold the breadcrumbs and lemon zest into the salmon to evenly distribute.

 - In a small bowl combine the mayonnaise, dijon mustard, capers, kosher salt and black pepper and stir well.

-- Add the mayonnaise mixture and egg to the salmon and fold in well to combine.
+- Add the mayonnaise mixture and lightly whisked egg to the salmon and fold in well to combine.
 Chill the salmon for 30 minutes to an hour before continuing.

-- Place panko in a shallow bowl and place a salmon cake on top, lightly pressing so the panko sticks to the salmon.
-Flip the salmon cake over and press panko into the other side.
+- Place panko in a shallow bowl and place a salmon cake on top.
+Sprinkle extra panko over the fish cakes, lightly pressing so the panko sticks to the salmon.
+Transfer to the baking sheet.

-- Serve salmon cakes with lemon wedges and top with aioli.
+- Serve salmon cakes with lemon wedges and tartar sauce if desired.

 Pin it for later!